What to Do During a Property Tax Collection Lawsuit in Texas

 Property%20tax%20Texas.png

 Are you going through a property tax collection lawsuit in Texas?
 Property owners in Texas are subjected to some of the highest tax rates in the country, and following the economic and financial uncertainty we experienced last year, it’s no surprise that many people across the state are struggling to afford their expensive property taxes.
-Unfortunately, once a homeowner misses the deadline (delinqeuncy date) set out by the appraisal district and its appraisal review board, their taxes become classified as delinquent.
+Unfortunately, once a homeowner misses the deadline (delinquency date) set out by the appraisal district and its appraisal review board, their taxes become classified as delinquent.
 Delinquent taxes have serious consequences and can result in tax entities filing lawsuits against you.
 The municipality may even seize your property and put it up for a foreclosure sale where the proceeds from the winning bid will be used to pay your outstanding taxes.

 When you’re no longer able to pay your property taxes, your tax collector or their assigned collection law firm, may choose to file a lawsuit against you to collect the delinquent tax.
 Unfortunately, thousands of people find themselves in this situation year after year, and they aren’t sure what to do.

-Taxing entities will sue for a full financial judgment, including the amount of the original delinquent taxes, all penalties and interest, the law firm collection fees, and all court costs, abstract fees, and lawyers/attorneys feees.
+Taxing entities will sue for a full financial judgment, including the amount of the original delinquent taxes, all penalties and interest, the law firm collection fees, and all court costs, abstract fees, and lawyers/attorneys fees.
 All of these costs, especially if you already can’t pay your property taxes, can seem like too much to handle.

 If your property tax assessor-collector has filed a lawsuit against you for non-payment of the tax, here’s what we recommend you do: